mrkaleArduinoLib/gbj_twowire/README.md

 <a id="setDelay"></a>

-## setDelaySend(), resetDelaySend(), setDelayReceive(), resetDelayReceive()
+## setDelaySend(), setDelayReceive()

 #### Description
-The particular method sets or erases delay for waiting before subsequent sending or receving transmission until that time period expires from finishing that previous transmission.
+The particular method sets delay for waiting before subsequent sending or receving transmission until that time period expires from finishing that previous transmission.
 * In order not to block system, the method does not wait after a transmission, but before transmissions for delay expiring.
 It gives the system a chance to perform some tasks after communication on the bus, which might last the desired delay, so that the method does not block the system uselessly.
+* In order to reset the delay, put 0 to input argument.

 #### Syntax
     void setDelaySend(uint32_t delay)
-    void resetDelaySend()
     void setDelayReceive(uint32_t delay)
-    void resetDelayReceive()

 #### Parameters
 * **delay**: Delaying time period in milliseconds.